Nguyen-Manh-Kha/SDL2_GameProject/README.md

 25/3/2025:
   - Create a forest system using tile map method
     + "Tile map method" learning video: https://youtu.be/DNu8yUsxOnE?si=KisWBHMKdNmM_aYb
-    + There is a total of 18 different tree models
+    + There is a total of 18 different tree models in "Trees" file
-    + Each tree has its own size, shape and location
+    + Each tree object has its own size, shape and location
     + The forest system is a vector that consist of all tree objects
     + Whenever the character moves, the forest system will update all trees position and render them
   - Working on bushes system, fire burning and spreading and burnt dead trees mechanism